 "What?
 No!"
-Plasmius turned his face in the direction of the intersection again, seeing how a disaster unfolded.
+Plasmius turned in the direction of the intersection again, seeing how a disaster unfolded.

 "Can you hear me?
-Can you understand me?" the girl asked the creature, which still hadn't moved since the accident.
-The being seemed to look at her hand, which was still holding his left hand.
+Can you understand me?"
+He still hadn't moved since the accident.
+The creature seemed to look at her hand, which was still holding his left hand.
 Suddenly his eyes shot wide open as he turned his head to look forward, lifting himself up a bit from the ground.

-A young man from the crowd suddenly started to yell, "Something is coming this way!
+A young man from the crowd began to yell, "Something is coming this way!
 Run everyone, RUN!"
-Panic erupted as more and more people saw what he meant and started to run in different directions.
+Panic erupted.

 "I'm okay, Dad," she answered while rolling onto her back, trying to make sense of what just happened.